microsoft/TypeScript/doc/spec.md

 }
 ```

-and the instance type of ‘B’ is
+and the instance type of 'B' is

 ```TypeScript
 interface B {